campagnola/pycca/README.md

 Status: beta
 ------------

-* Can load executable machine code into memory pages on linux (and probably osx) and call this executable code via ctypes.
+* Can load executable machine code into memory pages and call this executable code via ctypes.
+* Tested on linux-64, OSX-64, and windows-32.
 * Simple assembler system in progress; see examples.py.